AdrieanKhisbe/zsh-quiet-accept-line/README.md

   - bound to <kbd>\C-N</kbd>/<kbd>C-n</kbd>,(overridable with `ZLE_QAL_COMPACT_KEY`)
   - compact prompt default to `$` bold, configurable with `ZLE_QAL_COMPACT_PROMPT`

-- `silent-accept-line`: run the current typed command, without output a new prompt. output wil be suppressed
+- `silent-accept-line`: Run the current typed command, without outputting a new prompt.
+Output will be suppressed
   -  bound to <kbd>^X^\C-N</kbd> aka <kbd>ESC C-N</kbd>  (overridable with `ZLE_QAL_SILENT_KEY`)
   - content is dump in a temporary file (`/tmp/zsh-quiet-accept-line-silent-$$.log` pattern).
 It can be configured with `ZLE_QAL_SILENT_DUMP_FILE` or disabled setting this env var to `/dev/null`
 - `last-quiet-accept-line` bound to <kbd>C-x C-k</kbd>: restore to the prompt the last command that was run with `quiet/silent-accept-line``